 The foremost measures of student learning are the capstone Defense Language Proficiency Test (DLPT) and Oral Proficiency Interview (OPI), which are administered at the end of each language course.
 Students' DLPT and OPI scores measure their learning against the proficiency indicators of the Interagency Language Roundtable (ILR), a standardized grading scale for language proficiency used by U.S. governmental agencies (Ev.
 4).
-The civilian academic counterpart to the ILR scale is the American Council on the Teaching of Foreign Languages (ACTFL) scale.
 Student achievement is monitored for course completion, graduation rate, and attrition data, the latter broken down by attrition reason (e.g., academic or administrative).